andydevs/blog/_posts/2016-10-31-fractal-generator-now-has-xml-parsing.md

 <colormap preset="noir"/>
 ```

+Again, a list of available preset names can be viewed by typing `fractal -cmaps`.

 ## End Note

 I was putting this off for quite a while.
-I didn't really do anything with XML parsing before this, so I thought it would be quite a challenge, until I started on it.
+I didn't really do anything with XML parsing before this, so I thought it would be quite a challenge.
+That is until I started on it.
 I was able to find an open C++ library (called pugixml) which allowed me to easily read xml documents and traverse xml tree structures (just like html in javascript, in fact).
 I could even iterate through xml tags with the same name and set default values for tags/attributes that wouldn't be defined.
 In short, I implemented the feature within a single weekend, so it wasn't as hard as I thought it would be.
 Things seem daunting until you try them.

 Now, onto GPU acceleration...